How to make the most of open plan living with bespoke room dividers

 Open plan designs are typically defined by the reduced number of supporting walls.
 Additional floors are supported by other methods such as hidden steel beams.

-What difference could an open plan living space have in my home?
+What difference could an open-plan living space have in my home?

-Although a stylish choice, an open space is not suited to everyone’s needs.
-If you are in a new property and want to close up the space, there are choices such as shutters to divide rooms to help you get the design just right.
+Although a stylish choice, open space is not suited to everyone’s needs.
+If you are in a new property and want to close up the space, there are choices such as shutters to divide rooms to help you get the design right.

 - Convenience – Perfect as living spaces for families, letting you carry out different tasks, all in the same area.

 - Style – Helping to create a more contemporary design, irrespective of the property’s age.